Every Third Monday of the Month – online!

 Are you an artist/arts worker caring for children, older adults, or those needing full-time support?

 Balancing Act offers monthly affinity groups for artists and arts workers with caring responsibilities; a supportive space to dialogue and exchange resources.
 Welcoming new members always, Balancing Act’s Affinity Groups are a confidential, peer support, caregiver-friendly, ‘come when you can and as you can’ space.
-Featuring guest artists.
+Featuring guest artists from time to time, and active listeners to support the room.

 Let us know your access needs: